prioritizr/prioritizr/docs/reference/optimization_problem.md

 - A_i:

-  `integer` row indices for problem matrix.
+  `integer` row indices for constraint matrix.

 - A_j:

-  `integer` column indices for problem matrix.
+  `integer` column indices for constraint matrix.

 - A_x:

-  `numeric` values for problem matrix.
+  `numeric` values for constraint matrix.

 - obj: